 “Drama helps children make sense of the world through the creation of imagined characters and situations, and the relationships and events that they encounter.
 Drama is a creative and cultural activity.
 The language of theatre is international and understood by everyone.
 It provides an opportunity to pupils to explore the world of people from other times, places and cultures and to examine differences and similarities within their own environment.”
 Miss R Walters, Head of Drama

 Over 90 children opt for additional individual or paired drama lessons.
 They follow the LAMDA syllabus in either Acting, Musical Theatre or Verse and Prose, taking an exam each year and presenting a showcase to parents each year.
 For children under 7, we also offer a co-curricular Drama and Musical Theatre class run by Pepperpot Perfect.
-As part of our wide ranging activities programme, we offer two drama clubs that are open to children in the 7s and above and a scholarship mentoring programme for children who wish to attempt a Drama or Performing Arts scholarship to their chosen senior school.
+As part of our wide ranging activities programme, we offer two drama clubs that are open to children in Year 3 and above and a scholarship mentoring programme for children who wish to attempt a Drama or Performing Arts scholarship to their chosen senior school.
 We also have a visiting specialist dance teacher who offers classes in ballet, tap, street and jazz as well as an auditioned, competitive dance group.

 Art at Swanbourne House aims to connect contemporary art to the wealth of knowledge and ideas that have gone before us, especially within the pupils’ work.
 Specific skills are taught with an emphasis on developing observational drawing skills, in many cases this is linked to the work of various artists, movements and other cultures.
 The elements of colour, pattern, texture, line, tone, shape, form and space are explored and experienced in a structured way as pupils are taught how to handle the materials used to create art.
 We encourage first-hand experience with artists and artwork, through visits to museums and galleries, and contact with artists and designers.
 To explore and experiment with materials, gaining confidence to innovate and refine work as it progresses.
 To provide varied practical activities developing skills through painting, drawing, collage, printing, sculpture, ceramics and ICT.